SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ASSIGN st-(columnname) TO <fs>.

 "Fully dynamic specification
-"If the compiler can fully determine the data object in ASSIGN statements "in ABAP for Cloud Development, a warning is not issued.
+"If the compiler can fully determine the data object in ASSIGN "statements in ABAP for Cloud Development, a warning is not issued.
 ASSIGN ('ST-COL1') TO <fs>.

 "Numeric expressions are possible.
 Its value is interpreted